Protect your business with reliable and effective AML strategies with AML UAE.

 What are FATF Blacklist and Grey list countries?
+June 2026

 The Financial Action Task Force (FATF) is an independent organisation that works internationally to prevent money laundering and terrorism financing.
 It provides several recommendations for governments that help them to make their AML compliance framework sturdy and robust.
 FATF has issued a blacklist.
-This backlist mentions the names of the countries which do not cooperate in the global efforts to prevent financial crimes such as money laundering, financing of terrorism, and financing of proliferation of weapons for mass destruction.
+This blacklist mentions the names of the countries which do not cooperate in the global efforts to prevent financial crimes such as money laundering, financing of terrorism, and financing of proliferation of weapons for mass destruction.

 While the other list issued is the grey list of countries where the AML regulations are not entirely compelling and efficient enough to counter money laundering and terrorism financing.